 Since I am working with networking and computers, I need to have some basic knowledge about protocols and what they are.
 In one way, it’s the worst, since all these abbreviations are complicated and very technical.
 On the other side, they are such a big part of computing and networking, so you quickly learn the most important ones.

-But what is a protocol really?
+But what is a protocol?
 In short, it’s a set of rules in networking.
 Protocols are making sure that both sides of a conversation (let’s say a client and a server) speak the same language and handle information the same way.
 Without protocols, all computers and servers would handle things differently and nothing would work together.

 What is a Protocol?

 To help computers talk to each other, there needs to be some form of standard communication that both computers know.
 This is what protocols are defining.
-A protocol is basically a set of rules that define how the communication between two computer or other devices will talk to each other.
+A protocol is a set of rules that define how the communication between two computer or other devices will talk to each other.

-There is a long list of protocols that define how the communication should work.
-Many of these protocols are something that you are familiar of already, like WiFi or Bluetooth.
+There is a long list of protocols that define how communication should work.
+Many of these protocols are something that you are familiar with already, like WiFi or Bluetooth.
 These are what you could call Wireless Network Protocols.
-This is why WiFi in an ASUS laptop and in an Apple iPhone works the same way, even if they are different devices with different manufacturers; because a protocol exists.
+This is why WiFi in an ASUS laptop and an Apple iPhone works the same way, even if they are different devices with different manufacturers; because a protocol exists.